-In order to withdraw from the BBA or MBA programs between academic quarters and submit it to the Registrar's Office.
+In order to withdraw from a degree or certificate program, a student must submit a Withdrawal form to the Registrar's Office.
 Only when the completed Withdrawal Form has been submitted to the Registrar's Office does the withdrawal become official.